asamiller/winston-orchestrate/README.md

-winston-orchestrate

-Winston Transport for Orchestrate
+## Winston Transport for Orchestrate

-$ npm install winston-orchestrate

-Also requires install of winston

-$ npm install winston

 Basic transport that works just like all other winston transports.
-Sends logged messages to an Orchestrate Collection
+Sends logged messages to an Orchestrate collection.

 ## options: